Loading Complete

 Research Summary

 Dr. Smith's research focuses on the equitable delivery of primary care for children with chronic disease and medical complexity, who are from historically and currently minoritized racial or ethnic groups.
 He is particularly focused on how children and their families can be better engaged in their healthcare to improve outcomes for those at risk of health disparities.
-For example, he is studying the influence of medical and social needs on the lung health of Black infants born premature to inform the design of parent engagement interventions that will reduce health inequities.
-Current projects also include examining the delivery of accessible care for children in the school setting; studying the home environment’s impact on parents and children’s independence and quality of life for those with complex medical conditions; evaluating the impact of a community health worker intervention for families with complex social and medical needs; assessing best practices for engagement in primary care settings through patient and family advisory councils; and, defining the follow through of children born premature in the early primary care setting, with a health equity lens focused addressing on medical and social needs.
+He wrote the seminal review which evaluated the evidence for patient and family engagement strategies in children with chronic disease.
+At a direct patient care level, he is using both quantitative and qualitative methods to study the influence of medical and social needs on the lung health of Black infants born premature.
+The results of this work will inform the design of a parent engagement intervention to optimize lung health right from infancy.
+In a related project, Dr. Smith is working to better define the follow through of children born premature in the early primary care setting, with a health equity lens focused addressing on medical and social needs.
+Additional projects at the health system and clinic level include examining the delivery of accessible care for children in the school setting; evaluating the impact of a community health worker intervention in pediatric primary care for families with complex social and medical needs; and, assessing best practices for engagement in primary care settings through patient and family advisory councils.

 Selected Publications

-Smith BM, Patel PP, Johnson SB, Bethell C. Racial and Ethnic Disparities in the Medical Home for Children Born Premature in the National Survey of Children's Health.
+• Smith BM, Patel PP, Johnson SB, Bethell C. Racial and Ethnic Disparities in the Medical Home for Children Born Premature in the National Survey of Children's Health.
 Acad Pediatr.
-2023 Jul 29.
-(Online ahead of print).
-PMID: 37524165
+2023; 23(8):1579-1587.

-Smith BM, Smith TK, Holve S, Connor KA, Coleman C, Tschudy MM.
+• Smith BM, Smith TK, Holve S, Connor KA, Coleman C, Tschudy MM.
 Defining and Promoting Pediatric Pulmonary Health: Equitable Family and Community Partnerships.
 Pediatrics.
 2023 Sep 1;152 (Suppl 2).
-PMCID: PMC10484323

 Honors